CiciKon/Machine-Learning/README.md

 # Machine-Learning
+This is my Bachelor's dissertation.
-Bachelor's dissertation - Machine Learning with data sets regarding cars
+Thesis Title: Using Machine Learning techniques with Python.

+Departement of Applied Informatics
+University of Macedonia, Thessaloniki Greece